-Concealer: Wand applicator concealers should be tossed within 6 months since they’re likely to grow bacteria.
+Wand applicator concealers should be tossed within six months since they’re likely to grow bacteria.
 Stick, twist-up tubes, or compact concealers can last up to 12 months, especially if you use a makeup brush to apply the product.

-Pressed powder cosmetics: Facial powder, blush and eyeshadow should be thrown out after one year.
-If you get an eye infection, however, you’ll have to toss out any eyeshadow you’ve used, to avoid re-infecting yourself.
+Facial powder, blush and eyeshadow should be thrown out after one year.
+If you get an eye infection, however, you’ll have to toss out any eyeshadow you’ve used.
+That keeps you from re-infecting yourself.

-Mascara: You should always replace mascara after 3 months.
-And toss it immediately if it becomes dry, or you develop an eye infection.
-Remember: Never, ever
+You should always replace mascara after three months.
+Or, immediately if it becomes dry, or you develop an eye infection.
+Don’t ever

-Eye and lip pencils: If you sharpen them every few days, makeup pencils can last a year or longer.
+If you sharpen your makeup pencils every few days, they can last a year or longer.
 It’s time to trash them when they become dry, crumbly, and hard to apply.

-All-natural cosmetics: Because these products do not contain preservatives, they should be used or discarded within 6 months.
+Because these products do not contain preservatives, they should be used or discarded within six months.

-3. Keep containers tightly closed, and store them in a cool, dry place.
+- Keep containers tightly closed.
+Store them in a cool, dry place.